corda/corda-docs-portal/content/en/tools/digital-currencies/burning/_index.md

 ## Burning Tokens

 The introduction of {{< tooltip >}}CBDC{{< definitiondc term="CBDC" >}}{{< /tooltip >}} will inject a new source of liquidity into the economy.
-However, many central banks however peg their currency to the US dollar and as such hold dollar reserves to stabilize their currency.
+However, many central banks peg their currency to the US dollar and as such hold dollar reserves to stabilize their currency.
 As a result, central banks will have a minimum threshold of foreign reserves - this can differ country to country.

 As a result, central banks, which have [defined]({{< relref "../defining/_index.md" >}}) and [issued]({{< relref "../issuing/_index.md" >}}) tokens, need the ability to burn and thereby redeem them for US dollar to maintain a stable domestic currency value and a certain amount of currency in circulation, or {{< tooltip >}}CIC{{< definitiondc term="CIC" >}}{{< /tooltip >}}.